soilwise-he/link-liveliness-assessment/README.md

 ## Known issues
 Attempting to write LinkChecker's output directly to a PostgreSQL database causes crashes due to encountering invalid characters and missing values within the data.

+## Roadmap

+### Report about results

+Stats are currently saved as CSV.
+Stats should be ingested into a format which can be used to create reports in a platform like Apache Superset

+### GeoHealthCheck integration

+[GeoHealthCheck](https://GeoHealthCheck.org) is a component to monitor livelyhood of typical OGC services (WMS, WFS, WCS, CSW).
+It is based on the [owslib](https://owslib.readthedocs.io/en/latest/) library, which provides a python implementation of various OGC services clients.

+## Soilwise-he project

+This work has been initiated as part of the [Soilwise-he project](https://soilwise-he.eu/).
+The project receives funding from the European Union’s HORIZON Innovation Actions 2022 under grant agreement No. 101112838.